Okay, this morning I was so proud of the fact that I’d lost 3 pounds and promised myself I wouldn’t eat anything I wanted, meaning I wouldn’t pig out.

 The bet was if I could better her on the elliptical.
 She’s been checking in to see how I’ve done and how she needs to do tomorrow to better me.

-Okay, I can tell you now, I did not get on the elliptical today, but I did workout.
-That’s a big deal because when I promised myself I wouldn’t eat myself to oblivian, I didn’t say I’d workout today.
+Okay, I can tell you now, I did not get on the elliptical today, but I did workout thanks to looking into different bicep workouts that I should be sticking to daily.
+That’s a big deal because when I promised myself I wouldn’t eat myself to oblivion, I didn’t say I’d workout today.
 Interesting how plans can instantly change.

 What I did instead was this: